Skip to content

 Reasoning

-For men who want to (temporarily) quit the chemsex scene, Mainline organises weekly support groups.
+Mainline organises weekly support groups in Amsterdam for men who want to (temporarily) leave the chemsex scene.
 We also offer individual support to men.
-During those occasions we meet men who want to quit chemsex, often after a period of intensive drug use.
-What is striking is that many of these men subsequently end up feeling socially isolated and lonely.
-They struggle to make new social contacts outside the chemsex scene, even though they have a great need for connection, distraction, acceptance and positive activities.
+We meet men who want to stop chemsex after a period of intensive use.
+What is striking is that many of these men subsequently end up in social isolation.
+They find it difficult to make new contacts outside the chemsex scene, while they need connection, distraction, acceptance and positive activities.

 Starting soon…